 “The greatest among you must be your servant.
 Whoever exalts himself will be humbled; but whoever humbles himself will be exalted” (Mt 23:11-12).

-Choosing our own self determination, free of God’s guidance, is the height of pride.
-God does not seek to limit us, but to inspire us, so that we may actualize the fullness of who he has created us to be.
-The spirit and council of St Mother Teresa often was not to seek to do great things but to do little things with great love.
+Choosing our own self-determination free of God’s guidance is the height of pride.
+God does not seek to limit us but to inspire us so that we may actualize the fullness of who he has created us to be.
+St Mother Teresa often guided her sisters not to seek to do great things but to do little things with great love.
 I came across a cassette tape of one of her talks during my freshman year of college.
 Her words started to plant a seed in my soul that urged me to look out beyond myself toward others.

 Growing up with an introverted and shy nature, I spent much of my youth in my own world.
 In my second semester of that same year, I took a psychology course and thought it would be interesting to work in a hospital.
 A close friend of mine, Steve, shared with me that his mother was a nurse in a nursing home in our hometown.
 That summer, when the semester ended, I applied for the job as a certified nursing assistant and was hired.

 The first resident I assisted was named Margaret.
 She rolled passed me in her wheelchair and a particular odor followed.
 The aide I was training with caught my eye and I realized this would be my first solo attempt of service.
 I redirected and guided her to the toilet, which was in a small closet-sized area in between two adjoining bedrooms.
 It was a particularly hot day, and as I removed Margaret’s depends, I found quite the surprise.
 For the next fifteen minutes as I washed her midsection and perineal area, I sweat, teared up, and repeatedly fought back the urge to gag, all the while Margaret sang.
 Once cleaned up and in a fresh nightgown, I helped her into her bed, tucked her in, and then Margaret said, “Give me a kiss lover.”